 Similarly, for the keyword “food” generated the following results:-

-The only problem with this tool is that your input is restricted to at most ten characters (including spaces).
+The only problem with this blog name generator tool is that your input is restricted to at most ten characters (including spaces).

-Many weird words have become a global brand, in their own right, even though they didn’t follow any of the rules we discussed in this article – except for being simple to pronounce.
+Today, many weird blog names have become a global brand and in their own right, even though they didn’t follow any of the rules we discussed in this article – except for being simple to pronounce.

 For example, Look at a global tech giant like Google, the copier company Xerox, the international home decor major Ikea, and the web hosting company GoDaddy.